-1. Name and address of land occupier(s) or corporation.
+Name and address of land occupier(s) or corporation.

 - a.
-Indicate the conservation practice contract number and attach a copy of the contract and any amendments to the form.
+Indicate the conservation practice Contract number and attach a copy of the contract and any amendments to the form.
 If there are multiple contracts for the same site, contracts may be grouped for a single recording with the county recorder. - b.
 If the land occupier(s) are a husband/wife, note that after the name.
 Even if only one spouse is listed on the deed of record, both names must be listed. - c.
 If there are additional land occupiers other than the spouse, attach additional sheet(s) with the name and address, signature block, and area for the notary and county recorder.
 Note the attachment at the top of the primary form. - d.
 If there is a Contract for Deed, include both the seller and the buyer's name and address.
-Both must sign the form. - e.
+Both must sign the form.

+e.
 If land is owned by a corporation or partnership, use the corporate recording form.
-You will need to see a copy of the articles of incorporation or by-laws for the corporation or partnership and possibly current meeting minutes to accurately determine who is empowered to sign on behalf of the corporation or partnership. - 2.
+You will need to see a copy of the articles of incorporation or by-laws for the corporation or partnership and possibly current meeting minutes to accurately determine who is empowered to sign on behalf of the corporation or partnership.

 Description of Practice.
-Describe the conservation practice including type, quantity and, if possible, dimensions of the practice. - 3.
-State Cost Share Amount.
-Indicate the total dollar amount of state funds provided in cost share payments, including amendments to cost share amounts in the total when appropriate. - 4.
+Describe the conservation practice including type, quantity and, if possible, dimensions of the practice.

+State Financial Assistance Amount.
+Indicate the total dollar amount of state funds provided in cost share payments, including amendments to cost share amounts in the total when appropriate.

 Duration of Practice.
-Indicate the duration of the conservation practice, generally beginning with the final payment was authorized and ending with that date plus the required years of effective life of the practice. - 5.
-Location of Practice. - a.
-The locale of the permanent conservation practice by appropriate $\frac{1}{4}$, $\frac{1}{4}$ description; example: SE $\frac{1}{4}$ of the SE $\frac{1}{4}$ of Section 16, T112N, R30W. - b.
+Indicate the duration of the conservation practice, generally beginning with the final payment was authorized and ending with that date plus the required years of effective life of the practice.

+Location of Practice.

+- a.
+The locale of the permanent conservation practice by appropriate $\frac{1}{4}$ , $\frac{1}{4}$ description; example: SE $\frac{1}{4}$ of the SE $\frac{1}{4}$ of Section 16, T112N, R30W. - b.
 Sketch practice on the section diagram. - c.
-Attach a copy of the aerial photo identifying the location of the practice and/or sketch the permanent conservation practice including the scale and location identification. - 6.
+Attach a copy of the aerial photo identifying the location of the practice and/or sketch the permanent conservation practice including the scale and location identification.

 Signatures and Acknowledgement.
 Use black ink pens for all signatures.
-All signatures must be the same as they appear on the land title. - a.
-If the land occupier(s) are a husband/wife and even if only one spouse is listed on the deed of record, both must sign the form. - b.
+All signatures must be the same as they appear on the land title.

+a.
+If the land occupier(s) are a husband/wife and even if only one spouse is listed on the deed of record, both must sign the form.

 For corporations and partnerships, only those empowered to sign as listed in the articles of incorporation should sign the form.
 Make sure to list their title in the corporation or partnership after their signature.

-Examples of What Form to Use and When

-Situation Form Who Signs Individual landowner owns property; no mortgage Recording of State Conservation Practices, Individual Landowner and spouse Contract for Deed Recording of State Conservation Practices, Individual Landowner and spouse (buyer) and seller and spouse Individual landowner has a mortgage (with a mortgage company) on property Recording of State Conservation Practices, Individual; Mortgagee's Consent form, Corporation Landowner and spouse Mortgage Company Corporation or partnership owns property, no mortgage Recording of State Conservation Practices, Corporation Corporation officials or Partners Corporate landowner has Recording of State Conservation Practices, Corporation Corporation officials a mortgage (with a mortgage company) on property Mortgagee's Consent form, Corporation Mortgage Company
+Summary of changes for CY2017:

+• ADDED Reference to Minnesota Statutes 507.093 STANDARDS FOR DOCUMENTS TO BE RECORDED OR FILED (IN PART).
+Corresponding forms have also been modified to reflect the standards.